 I come from both people of the Jewish diaspora, most recently in eastern Europe.
 I grew up in the ancestral lands of the Anishinaabeg people, which is currently known as Traverse City, MI.
 Currently, I live in Kalamazoo, MI, traditional lands of the Potawatomi.

-I identify as an antiracist white Jewish queer non-binary femme person with Alopecia and invisible disabilities working to weave healing practices and spaces into social change work and educating and organizing healing arts and spiritual communities into participation in social change movement building.
+I identify as an antiracist white Jewish queer non-binary femme person with Alopecia and invisible disabilities working to weave healing practices into social change work, and educating and organizing healing arts and spiritual communities into participation in social change movement building.
 My work is based on the foundation that we live in a community with other beings and deepening our relationships can provide much support and interdependence.
 I believe authentic, mutually respectful, and healing relationships are our birthright and a natural way of being that we are often socialized away from in dominant culture.
 I believe community includes a constellation of nature spirits, animals, humans, ancestors of place and blood, and many other beings.
 My passion is to help nurture communal and personal balance, healing, and wellness by centering somatic (body-based) wisdom in/as resistance to systems of oppression.

 I studied sociology and psychology at Kalamazoo College from 2000-2004 and began practicing Yoga in 2003 as a path toward spiritual healing and recovery from trauma and illness.
 I completed a 200 hour Hatha Yoga teacher training with Sandra Carden in 2006, a 200 hour training with Karina Mirsky in 2010 focused on East/West psychology, and a 300 hour training with my current teacher, Melissa Spamer, which centered around trauma-informed Yoga and Ayurveda for women's health and wellness.
 I am currently a professional Somatic Experiencing Practitioner in training at Dr. Peter Levine's Somatic Experiencing Trauma Institute.
 Somatic Experiencing (SE) is a modality that focuses on the impact of trauma on the body/mind/spirit and ways to resolve and heal it.